 Gunpla is an artform, and as such, shouldn't be bound too heavily by rules or expectations.
 After all, Gunpla is freedom!
 These giant anime robots already don't bend to the laws of physics or tactical logic, so why should your entry?
 Express yourself with your piece.
 Is yours a gritty, realistic machine for war?
 Maybe it's painted up like a shiny new car?
 Is yours wearing a cloak?
-While it isn't realistic, it's definitely expressive (if not a little edgy)!
-But all of that is ok!
-Break out the bedazzler if you want, as long as the model looks good, we don't care what look you're going for.
+Break out the bedazzler if you want; as long as the model looks good, we don't care what look you're going for.

 - Your entry cannot be offensive or inappropriate!
-Your model must conform with the code of conduct for the convention and can not contain the following:
+Your model must conform with the code of conduct for the convention, including the rule against displaying costumes, props, or items of clothing which are vulgar, obscene, graphic, or sexually themed.
+If you are unsure if your piece would violate this policy, please ask.